Return to About us

 She returned home and after a year of settling in, she started teaching with the Diana Freedman’s School of Dance and Performing Arts in September 2011.

 While teaching she studied for her Associate Ballet which she took in July 2014 and received Top marks - 97/100 for practical and theory.
 Alongside this with fellow dance teacher Alex Tomlins she set up a cheerleading troupe who performed at an American football match and at the FDMCC grass track motorbike events.
 In September 2012, Laura started a degree with the Royal Academy of Dance in dance education.
-She completed this degree whilst working two jobs and having a family and graduated in 2015 with a 2:2.
-Through studying her degree Laura developed a passion for Dance and its link with Parkinson's disease after her Grandfathers diagnosis.
-She attended a three day course in Leicester by People Dancing and Dance for Parkinson's U.K. Laura intends to start dance for Parkinson's classes in 2018.
+She completed this degree and then went on to extend her Degree into a PGCE (14+) in 2021.
+Through studying for her degree Laura developed a passion for Dance and its link with Parkinson's disease after her Grandfathers diagnosis.
+She attended a three day course in Leicester by People Dancing and Dance for Parkinson's U.K.

 F.B.A.T.D.
 F.I.D.T.A.
 K.F.A.

 Examiner, adjudicator, lecturer, Vice President of the B.A.T.D. and Chairman of the London Region and officer on the Executive Council.
 Principle & Managing Director of DFSD, DSL Level 3 Child Protection Officer with the B.A.T.D, Theatre Dance Council Delegate.